 - 2 kiwi fruit brown skin removed, roughly chopped

-Thermo Cooker Instructions
+Instructions

-- Pour the water into the mixing bowl.
+- Pour 500 ml water into the mixing bowl.
 Insert the simmering basket and cook for 12 minutes, Varoma, speed 2, MC on.
+Remove the simmering basket and reserve the cooking liquid in a bowl or jug.

 - Chop for 15 seconds, speed 7, MC on, making sure to increase the speed gradually to avoid the fruit immediately sticking to the sides of the mixing bowl.
 Scrape down the mixing bowl and lid and repeat 1 to 2 times until you are happy with the consistency (Note 2).